 The theme for the MLK50 Symposium is based on Dr. King’s final book, Where Do We Go From Here: Chaos or Community?
-Invited scholars, thought leaders, policy makers and practitioners will share their perspectives and research in a series of panel discussions related to the social justice platforms that Dr. King outlined.
+Invited scholars, thought leaders, policy makers and practitioners shared their perspectives and research in a series of panel discussions related to the social justice platforms that Dr. King outlined.

-Day Two of the Symposium will be hosted by the National Civil Rights Museum and will consist of three panel discussions -- Memphis 50 Years Later, Marching Forward; Poverty & Economic Equity: Yesterday, Today and Tomorrow; and The Promise of Education -- and a ticketed luncheon.
+Day Two of the Symposium was hosted by the National Civil Rights Museum at the University of Memphis' Rose Theatre and consisted of three panel discussions -- Memphis 50 Years Later, Marching Forward; Poverty & Economic Equity: Yesterday, Today and Tomorrow; and The Promise of Education -- and a ticketed luncheon.

 Panelists: Michael K. Honey Fred T. and Dorothy G. Haley Endowed Professor of the Humanities at the University of Washington, Tacoma; James H. Johnson Jr. William R. Kenan Jr. Distinguished Professor of Strategy and Entrepreneurship and Director, Urban Investment Strategies Center at the Frank Hawkins Kenan Institute of Private Enterprise, University of North Carolina; Wendi Thomas Editor and Founder, MLK50 Justice Through Journalism; Charles McKinney Neville Frierson Bryan Chair of Africana Studies and Associate Professor of History at Rhodes College

-Panelists: Julianne Malveaux Economist, Author and Founder of the nonprofit, Economic Education; Randall Robinson Author and Professor of Law at Penn State Law School; Dorian Warren President of the Center for Community Change Action (CCCA), Vice-President of the Center for Community Change (CCC), and Fellow at the Roosevelt Institute
+Panelists: Julianne Malveaux Economist, Author and Founder of the nonprofit, Economic Education; Randall Robinson Author and Professor of Law at Penn State Law School; Dorian Warren President of the Center for Community Change Action (CCCA), Vice-President of the Center for Community Change (CCC), and Fellow at the Roosevelt Institute.

 Panelists: Karen Harrell Vice President of Early Childhood Services at Porter-Leath; Dorsey E. Hopson II Shelby County Schools Superintendent; Walter M. Kimbrough Author and President of Dillard University; John B. King Jr. President and CEO of The Education Trust